lwcorp/lwmenu/README.md

 * A filename can be passed as a command line parameter, to be passed tothe launched program.
 This can work well with `skiptobutton=X` when associating the launcher to certain file extensions.
 * Alternatively, you can define an alternate default button using `focusbutton=X` (e.g. `focusbutton=5`) instead of the first button.
 It can also be done with the command line `/focusbutton=X`.
 * For those who don't like tray icons, you can uncomment `;hidetrayicon=1` to run without it.
 * You can define registry values, folders and files (even using wildcards), services and drivers to delete after the launched program exists.
-If that program expects certain registry values/folders/files to exist before it runs, you can have blank entries created automatically by appending the values with `+` (e.g. registry=+HKCU\Software\Test) or also use `backuppath=some_folder` (e.g. `backuppath=.` or `backuppath=c:\folder\backup`), which will automatically backup and restore before/after running the program.
+If that program expects certain registry values/folders/files to exist before it runs, you can have **blank** entries created automatically by appending the values with `+` (e.g. registry=+HKCU\Software\Test) or even do a full restore ([see in FAQ](#can-i-restore-a-launched-programs-settings-before-launching-it)).
   * For registry entries specifically, you can skip a whole backup and just create basic entries like `registry=+HKCU\Software\advanced,accept,1`
   * Services can also be created before the program launches.
 * If you like to just trick a non portable program, you can define (multiple) `symlink=symlink|target` to link a non portable file/folder into writing into a portable path.
 This spares the extra write action and possible data loss of backup and restore!
 Likewise, you can define (multiple) `setenv=variable|value` to fake environmental variables during the session.